waku-org/research/rln-delay-simulations/README.md

 * Focused on measuring message propagation delays.
 Each message that is sent, encodes the timestamp when it was created.
 * Requires significant resources to run (tested with 256 GB RAM)
 * See simulation parameters: latency, bandwidth, amount of nodes, amount of publishers.
+* Note that due to TCP flow control, when using big messages the first ones to arrive will show a higher delay.
+Filter them out to not bias the measurements.

 ## How to run